deetoo/GrafanaSystemLoginFailures/README.md

 Please read [CONTRIBUTING.md](https://github.com/deetoo/GrafanaSystemLoginFailures/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/deetoo/GrafanaSystemLoginFailures/tags).

 ## Authors

 * **Doug Dobies** - *Initial work* - [deetoo](https://github.com/deetoo)